-Description: This course is devoted to the study of oral communication as it relates to the speaker, purpose, subject, outline, presentational aids, delivery, and audience.
+Prerequisite: None Description: This course is devoted to the study of oral communication as it relates to the speaker, purpose, subject, outline, presentational aids, delivery, and audience.
 The first part of the course emphasizes the theory of public speaking, while the latter part is concerned with the analysis, preparation, and performance in the areas of informative, demonstrative, persuasive, and occasional speaking.
-Three undergraduate credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Three undergraduate credits are awarded for this class through Mount St. Mary's College.